-Most characters of this type are intended to be sympathetic; the lengths the fella goes to is supposed to show just how much he loves his beloved (or she hers — this can happen to characters of any gender).
+Most characters of this type are intended to be sympathetic; the lengths the fella goes to is supposed to show just how much he loves his beloved (or she hers — this can happen to characters of any gender, although male examples are far more common).
 But characters like this can be very unnerving to readers and audiences who realize just how far things have gone.

 There is an unfortunate Double Standard common in the depiction of this trope.
 Stalker type behavior in a man can make him a romantic hero but the same behavior will almost always make a woman dangerous or pathetic.
 Interestingly, the Stalker with a Crush trope features an exactly opposite Double Standard.

 Some more forgiving depictions of this trope rely on the stalker simply being too shy to approach the object of his or her affections directly, and is otherwise harmless.
 In other cases, he can't go and pursue a normal relation even if he would prefer it because of other, more dangerous, circumstances (for example, because they both belong to Feuding Families).